Skip to content

 }

-You review the diff.
+You review the output.
 You apply what makes sense.
-Nothing changes without your explicit approval.
+Nothing changes without your explicit approval on Tier 2 actions.

 FlagTypeDefaultDescription